CanonicalLtd/maas-docs/en/intro-new.md

 In a future MAAS release, machines will be able to enter the Ready state automatically after enlistment if a node passes the hardware tests.

-For more information about enlistment, commissioning and creating customized commissioning scripts, see [Add nodes][enlistment-nodes], [Commission nodes][commission-nodes], and [Commission scripts][commission-scripts].
+For more information about enlistment, commissioning and creating customised commissioning scripts, see [Add nodes][enlistment-nodes], [Commission nodes][commission-nodes], and [Commission scripts][commission-scripts].